 Knorr: You were one of the early movers.
 What hurdles did you have to overcome?

 Sacks: We were the first ones to call ourselves an enterprise social network.
-There was actually a conscious effort on the part of virtually all the companies that are now competing with us to reject the idea of enterprise social networking out of a concern that it would be perceived as a nonbusiness tool.
+There was actually a conscious effort on the part of virtually all the companies that are now competing with us to reject the idea of enterprise canadian pharmacy out of a concern that it would be perceived as a nonbusiness tool.
 Our view of it is, yes, social networks before Yammer were predominantly used in the consumer space, but that shouldn’t obscure that fact that it’s a communication tool, and there’s nothing inherently consumer about that style of communication — it just hadn’t been applied to the enterprise yet.

 Sacks: That’s why we added a feature called External Networks.
 We had over 20,000 external networks created last year.
 So external networks are definitely taking off.
 We ultimately think that companies will have multiple social networks: They’ll have a core one for their employees that will be an internal network, but they’ll also create an external network for partners, customers, vendors, suppliers, consultants, their entire ecosystem.